I'm so glad you're here

 I didn't care.
 Nothing stopped me.
 I went deeper.

-I further connected to my Self.
-At this point, I was barely scratching the surface.
-I was understanding existence, everything, life around me, my trauma, my reality, all through the -
+I was understanding existence, everything, life around me, my trauma, my reality, all through the mind.

 The glow after the shadow

-I dived even further — deeper than I ever imagined and came across a certification around all of what I had discovered within myself.
+I dived even further - deeper than I ever imagined - and found myself face-to-face with a body of wisdom that mirrored everything I had discovered within - a remembering.

 Because deep down, isn’t that what we’re all seeking?

-True connection.
+Real connection.

-True love.
+Real love.

 A return to the essence of who we are.